 - Babylonian numerals first appeared in -2000

-- I have 10 facts about Babylonian numerals. what would you like to know? email me and let me know how I can help.
+- Have a question about Babylonian numerals not answered here?
+Email me and let me know how I can help.